 - Specific rules for each project are listed in this Showbook.
 In most cases, the exhibit listed is one of several activities taken from your project manual.
 Be certain to follow the rules listed in this book EXACTLY, even if they differ from your project manual.
 4-H Show exhibits which do not meet these guidebook rules will not be eligible to receive an A rating. - 2.
 Only one entry per project is allowed, (except in foods, photography, public speaking, and visual arts) Many times, you will be given a choice between 2 or 3 exhibits you could prepare.
 Remember to select just one choice unless the project rules specifically say you can prepare more than one.
-In the visual arts project, you may enter a separate exhibit in any or all of the 15 visual arts sub-divisions, but you may only bring one exhibit per sub-division.
+In the visual arts project, you may enter a separate exhibit in any or all of the 19 visual arts sub-divisions, but you may only bring one exhibit per sub-division.
 For example, you may enter chalk drawing in the "chalk, pigment and carbon" division, and enter a quilt in the "heritage arts" division. - 3.
 Some exhibit areas may have size limitations.
 Read the descriptions carefully.
 Please choose a display size which is most appropriate for the exhibit you are bringing.
 Larger does not always mean better; use good judgment in creating your exhibit.
 Exhibitors will need to carry their project from the distant parking lots on the fairgrounds. - 4.
-All members enrolled in a clothing/garments project have the opportunity to participate in the Fashion Revue on Wednesday, July 10 at 5:00 p.m. at the fairgrounds. - 5.
+All members enrolled in a clothing/garments project have the opportunity to participate in the Fashion Revue on Wednesday, July 9 at 5:00 p.m. at the fairgrounds. - 5.
 Members must deliver their own exhibit to the show site at the time and date specified in a mailing to 4-H'ers prior to the 4-H Show.
 4-H'ers are asked to leave and return at designated judging times provided by the 4-H staff.
 Members will participate in conference style judging.
 If a member is ill, on vacation, or away at a function beyond their control, a written note must be attached to the exhibit and the county office must be notified in advance.
 Please note: Judging may last from 9 AM 2 PM. - 6.
 Exhibits must remain at the show site throughout the length of the show.
 No project may be removed (except live animals) until after the awards program.
-Members are responsible for picking up their items from the 4-H Show at 6 p.m. after the awards show (tentative in-person or a virtual option) on Wednesday, July 10.
-Members will be asked to enter the front doors of the floral hall and exit through the side door.
-Please be patient as a certain amount of people will be allowed in the floral hall at a time while picking up their items.
+Members are responsible for picking up their items from the 4-H Show at 6 p.m. after the awards show on Wednesday, July 9.
+There is a possibility of a County general show, TBA.